Leaflet: information for the user

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor or pharmacist.
-If in doubt, ask your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this leaflet or as indicated by your doctor or pharmacist exactly.
+In case of doubt, ask your doctor or pharmacist.

 The recommended dose is:

-Adults and adolescents over 14 years of age
+Adults and adolescents over 14 years of age.

 It is recommended to take 1 tablet per day.

-Oral administration.
+Oral route.

-Generally, treatment should not exceed two weeks, although your doctor may recommend administration for more than 15 days.
+In general, treatment should not exceed two weeks, although your doctor may recommend administration for more than 15 days.

 If symptoms do not improve after 7 days of treatment, you should consult your doctor.